 Moving with the military can be a challenge, but a wonderful experience if you allow it to be.
 Instead of stressing about this new change, relish this time and the memories you’re making with your family.
 Before you know it, you’ll be a pro at moving with the military, even if you happen to be pregnant again for your next PCS.

 Finally, take solace in the fact that you’re in your third trimester; it’s not long till you can have that tequila with your lemons.

-Maria blogs at Lift Love Life where she writes about her silly family and their pursuit of living healthy and happily in Fort Bragg, N.C. (soon to be Germany!).
+About the author: Maria blogs at Lift Love Life where she writes about her silly family and their pursuit of living healthy and happily.
 Maria works as a registered yoga teacher and is a self proclaimed social media addict.
-When she's not teaching or wrangling her toddler, she can be found on Twitter, Facebook, or Instagram.